jalishah/airborne/README.md

 In order to support this level concept we use another Unix concept: mounting filesystems.
 Within git (and github), mounting filesystems is similar to defining submodules.
-Currently, ARCADE airborne defines the followin submodules:
+Currently, the "airborne" software defines the following submodules:

-* common
+* common (MOBICOM common)
-* ARCADE/common
+* ARCADE/common (ARCADE common)
-* ARCADE/airborne/components/interfaces/mavlink/pymavlink
+* ARCADE/airborne/components/interfaces/mavlink/pymavlink (third-party library)

 ## Getting started